Janpot/next-rpc/README.md

 ## How it works

 `next-rpc` compiles api routes.
 If it finds `rpc` enabled it will rewrite the module.
 If the compilation is for a serverside bundle, it will generate an API handler that encapsulates all exported functions.
 For browserside bundles, it will replace each exported function with a function that uses fetch to call this API handler.

+It's important to note that `next-rpc` intends to be fully backwards compatible.
+If you don't specify the `rpc` option, the API route will behave as it does by default in next.js.

 ## Roadmap